ralphje/imagemounter/docs/python.rst

       Indicates whether this volume is allocated (*alloc*), unallocated (*unalloc*) or a meta volume (*meta*).

-   .. attribute:: fsdescription

-      A description of the file system type.

-   .. attribute:: lastmountpoint

-      The last mountpoint of this volume.
-Set by :func:`fill_stats` or :func:`detect_mountpoint` and only available for UFS and Ext volumes.

-   .. attribute:: label

-      The volume label as detected by :func:`fill_stats`.

-   .. attribute:: version

-      The volume version as detected by :func:`fill_stats`.

-   .. attribute:: statfstype

-      The volume file system type as detected by :func:`fill_stats`.

    .. attribute:: fstype

       The volume file system type used internally as determined by :func:`determine_fs_type`.

+   .. attribute:: info

+      A dict containing information about the volume.
+Not all keys are always available.
+Some common keys include:

+      * fsdescription -- A description of the file system type, usually set by the detection method.
+      * lastmountpoint -- The last mountpoint of this volume.
+Set by :func:`load_fsstat_data` or :func:`detect_mountpoint` and only available for UFS and Ext volumes.
+      * label -- The volume label as detected by :func:`load_fsstat_data`.
+      * version -- The volume version as detected by :func:`load_fsstat_data`.
+      * statfstype -- The volume file system type as detected by :func:`load_fsstat_data`.
+      * guid -- The volume GUID

+      The contents of the info dict are not considered part of the public API and are subject to change in the future.

    .. attribute:: mountpoint